CMPSC-580-Allegheny-College-Spring-2024/own-project-audreyblarr/src/README.md

 ## Using the Prototype

-TODO: Provide details for how to run your artifact.
+Provide details for how to run your artifact.
 Include specific commands and step by step instructions.